knoxgon/TurboDyno/README.md

         Feature: Added support to directly get dyno type attributes via GetDynoProperties
 - 5.1.0.2

-        Bugfix: Erroneous value returned from from the passed token on DynoPropertyValues
+        Added support for .NET 5.0, .Net Framework 4.8 and 4.7.2.
-- 5.1.0.1
+        Bugfix: Erroneous value returned from from the passed token on 'DynoPropertyValues'. version 5.1.0.1 is deprecated due to the critical bugfix.

-        Added support for .NET 5.0, .Net Framework 4.8 and 4.7.2
+- 5.1.0.1 *Deprecated*
 - 5.1.0

         Stabilized and fully tested.
 It is now in Beta-phase.